Certifiably Robust Variational Autoencoders: BACKGROUND

 We also use another type of attack, the \emph{maximum damage attack} \citep{alex2020theoretical}, which for $\pertsample \sim q_\phi(\z|\x_o+\pert)$, $\unpertsample \sim q_\phi(\z|\x_o)$, and some constant $c \in \mathbb{R}^+$ optimizes

-\subsection{Defining Robustness in VAEs}
+\subsection{Defining Robustness In VAEs}

 VAE reconstructions are typically continuous--valued, and a VAE's encoder, $q_\phi(\z|\x)$, is usually chosen to be a continuous distribution.
-Any change to a VAE's input will thus almost surely result in a change in its reconstructions, since changes to the input will translate to changes in $q_\phi(\z|\cdot)$, and in turn, almost surely to changes in the reconstruction $g_\theta(\z)$ \citep{alex2020theoretical}.
+Any change to a VAE's input will thus almost surely result in a change in its reconstructions, since changes to the input will translate to changes in $q_\phi(\z|\cdot)$ and, in turn, to changes in the reconstruction $g_\theta(\z)$ \citep{alex2020theoretical}.

 This observation rules out established robustness criteria that specify robustness using margins around inputs within which model outputs are constant \citep{cohen2019certified, salman2019provably}.
 To further complicate matters, VAEs are probabilistic: a VAE's outputs will vary even under the same input.
-To account for these considerations, we employ the robustness criterion of \cite{alex2020theoretical}:\footnote{While we assume the $\ell_2$ norm, the following notions could also be defined with respect to other norms.}
+To account for these considerations, we employ the robustness criterion of \cite{alex2020theoretical}: